Deploy Laravel and Memcache on Render.com: The Complete Guide

 After creating your cache, you’ll find its configuration settings (Username, Password, Servers) on the CACHES dashboard.

 On your Render dashboard, select your Web Service, then select the Environment tab.
-Then, add your MemCachier Servers, Username, and Password config values, naming the environment variables MEMCACHIER_SERVERS
+Then, add your MemCachier Servers, Username, and Password config values, naming the environment variables MEMCACHIER_SERVERS, MEMCACHIER_USERNAME, and MEMCACHIER_PASSWORD, respectively.

 Click Save Changes.
 Next, you’ll configure Laravel to use your cache.